 As far as difficulty is concerned, Batsugun‘s arcade mode sits somewhere near the middle of the shooter spectrum.
 It’s not as easy as some of Toaplan’s earlier games, like Fire Shark, but it’s not nearly as hard as the games it inspired, like Dodonpachi or Battle Garegga.
 Essentially, the number of bullets on screen is fairly reasonable, but a lot of them are lighting fast, and tend to be aimed directly at you.
 Like in later shooters, there are waves of popcorn enemies that fire directly at you, but you’ll never feel as overwhelmed as in the previously mentioned games.
 The bosses are challenging, but their patterns are relatively easy to memorize.
-Overall, I find Batsugun‘s diffiuclty to be perfectly suited to my skill-level.
-Within a week, I was able to beat the game on two credits, which is unheard of me for me when it comes to newer shooters.
-There are several difficulty settings that can be chosen.
-Personally, I couldn’t figure out the difference between Normal and Easy, they seemed almost identical.
+Overall, I find Batsugun‘s difficulty to be perfectly suited to my skill-level.
+Within a week, I was able to beat the game on two credits, which is unheard of for me when it comes to newer bullethell shooters.
+Another thing worth noting is that although Batsugun has several difficulty settings to choose from, I couldn’t figure out the difference between Normal and Easy, they seemed almost identical.

 In addition to the original arcade game, the Saturn release also includes the Special Version edition, which Toaplan developed at the end of their life cycle, but was never released in arcades.
 We’re able to play this version thanks to the Toaplan-offshoot company Gazelle, who coded the Saturn ports of both versions.
 Immediately, the Special Version looks different than the original because all the colors have been swapped.
 In addition, the gameplay feels fairly different because your hitbox is quite a bit smaller, your bombs are more powerful, and you get a one-time shield every time you die or level-up.
 If you’ve mastered the arcade version, the Special Version will feel quite a bit easier; that is, until you get to the second loop.
 I wasn’t expecting the game to continue after finishing the final boss, so the second loop truly threw me for a loop (*lame*).
 On the second loop, the enemies fire bullets more quickly, and release suicide bullets when killed.
 The suicide bullets make the game almost twice as difficult, and are downright ridiculous at times.
 Even inanimate objects fire suicide bullets when killed.
 After the finishing the second loop, you’re thrown into the third loop, which has even faster and more plentiful suicide bullets.
 Finish that, and you’ll face the final loop.
 Each loop contains one less stage than the previous one, so you don’t have to beat each stage four times to fully complete the Special Version.
 My hat goes off to anyone who accomplishes this feat.
 With the default 8 credits, I was able to make it to the third loop, but it was all too insane for me to try again.
 For anyone who calls Batsugun a bullet hell shooter, you’re totally right, but only if you’re referring to the additional loops of the Special Version.